Revolutionary-Games/Thrive/doc/style_guide.md

   code.

 - When using fonts, don't directly load the .ttf file with an embedded font in a scene file.
-Instead create a font definition in `src/gui_common/fonts` folder and use that.
-This is needed because all fonts must have fallback fonts defined for translations that use character sets that aren't in the main fonts, for example Chinese.
+Instead create a label settings in `src/gui_common/fonts` folder and use that.
+This is needed because fonts need to have settings like fallback fonts set, for example Chinese.
 All fonts should be TrueType (`.ttf`) and stored in `assets/fonts`.
+For variable weight fonts the variants created from the font should be placed in `assets/fonts/variants`.
+For buttons that cannot use label settings, it is preferrably to just set a theme font size override, but when really needed the override font can be set, but care needs to be taken that this points to a proper font.
+For variable weight fonts only the variants should be used and not the base font directly.

 - All images used in the GUI should have mipmaps on in the import options.